Alex-Pennington/StationMapper-Docs/docs/usage.rst

  - F3 = Find.
 This loads the find dialog.

 - Command text area:
         - To enter a station into the roster enter the callsign in the command area and press F6, Multiple entries can be make at once, seperated by line breaks.
                 - Example:
                         - ZZZ4AA
                         - ZZZ4AB
                         - ZZZ4AC
                         - ~Press F6~
         - Specifying HowCopy information at login (optional):
-  - The following are the only acceptable inputs for how copy: WBR,WR,R,GR,LC,T=XXX Where XXX is the abreviated callsign from the imported address.csv file.
+                - The following are the only valid inputs for how copy: WBR,WR,R,GR,LC,T=XXX Where XXX is the abreviated callsign from the imported address.csv file.
 HowCopy can only follow callsign.
                 - Example:
                         - ZZZ4AA GR
                         - ZZZ4AB
                         - ZZZ4AC LC
                         - ZZZ4AD T=4AA
                         - ~Press F6~
- - Listing additional status information at login (optional):
-   Anywhere after the howcopy parameter a status entry can be made by enlosing any text in brackets [].
+        - Listing additional status information at login (optional): Anywhere after the howcopy parameter a status entry can be made by enlosing any text in brackets [].
                 - Example:
                         - ZZZ4AA [Close after traffic] 1R XKY 1R XZZ EWD
                         - ZZZ4AB T=4AA [mobile]1R XKY
                         - ZZZ4AC [info for the net]
                         - ZZZ4AD WBR [EC1130Z]
         - Listing traffic at check-in (optional):
                 - Traffic must come after either callsign or howcopy but can be listed before or after [status]:
                 - See previous example.

 - Using the mouse:
         - Roster right-click on station:
         - Remove - removes station from roster.
         - Ammend Traffic:
                 - Selecting Ammend traffic loads an input dialog.
 Enter the traffic and click or or press enter.
                 - Example: 1R XKY 1R XZZ EWD
         - Closed: Change station status to closed and marks them out on the map.
         - Return: Clear the station status.
         - NCS: Change Task to NCS.
         - ANCS: Change Task to NCS.
         - Move Up and Down: Moves the station up or down in the roster.

 .. image:: ../images/SMapper_v5_NCS_Tab.PNG
    :width: 604